mainwp/Bulk-Setting-Manager-Keys/Autoptimize/README.md

-## Autoptimize purge cache settings key
+## Autoptimize empty cache settings key

 This file is a key for for the settings section of the [Autoptimize](https://wordpress.org/plugins/autoptimize/) plugin.